silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 ### Finalising your environment upgrade
 It's inadvisable to track your `.env` file in your source control system as it might contain sensitive information.

 You should ignore the `.env` file by adding an entry to your `.gitignore` file.
 You can create a sample environment configuration by duplicating your `.env` file as `.env.sample`, and removing sensitive information from it.
-You can safely delete your legacy `_ss_environement.php` if you want.
+You can safely delete your legacy `_ss_environment.php` if you want.

 This is a good point to commit your changes to your source control system before moving on to the next step.